MatthewZMD/.emacs.d/README.md

     -   Set `ccls-executable` to the directory where your ccls is built.
 -   Windows OS:
     -   Install [MinGW](http://www.mingw.org/wiki/Install_MinGW) for Compilation.
-    -   It is a pain to build CCLS on Windows, install [Clangd](https://clang.llvm.org/extra/clangd/Installation.html) and add to `PATH` instead.
+    -   It is a pain to build CCLS on Windows, install [Clangd](https://clang.llvm.org/extra/clangd/Installation.html) and ensure it's in `PATH` instead.

 ### CCLS